William Lionel Wyllie: Birth

 Wyllie was born on 5 July 1851 at 67 Albany Street, Camden Town, London, the elder son of William Morrison Wyllie (1820-1895), a prosperous minor-genre painter living in London and Wimereux, France, by his wife Katherine Benham (1813-1872), a singer.
 Before marrying W.M.
-Wyllie, she had had three children by Percy Clinton Sydney Smythe, 6th Viscount Strangford.
+Wyllie, she had had three illegitimate children by Percy Clinton Sydney Smythe, 6th Viscount Strangford, one of whom, Lionel Smythe, also became a noted artist.

 Early life and education

 Most of Wyllie's early summers were spent in France with his parents.
-He began to draw from an early age, and his natural talent was encouraged by his father and by Lionel Smythe, his step brother.
+He began to draw from an early age, and his natural talent was encouraged by his father and by his step brother, Lionel.
 He was given a thorough artistic education; first at the Heatherley School of Fine Art, and then in 1866, aged 15, at the Royal Academy Schools.
 At the Royal Academy he studied under Edwin Henry Landseer, John Everett Millais and Frederic Leighton, among others.
 He further demonstrated his precocious talent when he won the Turner Gold Medal in 1869 at the age of eighteen with Dawn after a Storm.
 His other early love affair, which he shared with his younger brother and fellow artist Charles William Wyllie (1853-1923), was sailing.